 The Big Banana was one of five big things celebrated in a series of postage stamps issued by Australia post in 2007.
 The others were the Golden Guitar at Tamworth, the Big Lobster at Kingston in South Australia, the Big Merino at Goulburn and the Big Pineapple at Nambour in Queensland.

-Other food-related big things include the Big Prawn (Ballina), the Big Apple (Stanthorpe), the Big Mandarin (Munduberra) and the incredibly attractive Big Potato at Robertson NSW (affectionately referred to by locals as the Big Turd).
+Other food-related big things include the Big Prawn (Ballina), the Big Apple (Stanthorpe), the Big Mandarin (Munduberra), the Big Oyster (Taree) and the incredibly attractive Big Potato at Robertson NSW (affectionately referred to by locals as the Big Turd).